jessecusack/DIMES_lee_wave_analysis/README.md

 Python
 ------
-Certain bits may require numpy, scipy, the gibbs seawater toolbox (gsw), matplotlib, basemap and various other bits and bobs.
+Certain modules may require numpy, scipy, the gibbs seawater toolbox (gsw), matplotlib, basemap and various other bits and bobs.

 Less specific bits of code:

-* mat2py.py: contains a function to convert MATLAB datenumbers to python datetime objects.
-* mapping_tools.py: contains a function to calculate the distance between lat lon points.
+* utils.py: contains functions to convert MATLAB datenumbers to python datetime objects and to calculate the distance between lat lon points as well as the Bunch class.
 * sandwell.py: contains functions to read areas or tracks of bathymetry from the Smith and Sandwell binary file.